 The number of seniors living in America is expected to double to an estimated 73 million by 2030, and a greater number of these older Americans may choose to stay in their own homes as they age, rather than long-term care facilities.
 For older adults who continue to live at home and prepare a majority of their own meals and snacks, it is important to keep food safety in mind and ask for assistance when needed.
 Once contracted, the symptoms of foodborne illness, another name for food poisoning, can become serious enough to require hospitalization.

 Why Are Older Adults More Vulnerable?

-As adults age, their immune systems weaken, making it harder to fight off bacteria and serious illness.
-Older adults have less stomach acid to control bacteria and weakened kidneys to help filter bacteria from the blood.
-Once contracted, food poisoning can be difficult to treat and can reoccur.
-In addition, poor eyesight and sense of smell may keep some older adults from noticing food spills and signs of spoilage.
-Other reasons include:
+As adults age, certain factors can weaken the immune systems, making it harder to fight off bacteria and serious illness.
+Older adults may produce less stomach acid, which helps to control bacteria, and weakened kidneys may struggle to filter bacteria from the blood.
+Chronic conditions such as diabetes, arthritis, cancer or cardiovascular disease, and some medications, may also affect the immune system.
+In addition, poor eyesight and sense of smell may keep some individuals from noticing food spills and signs of spoilage.

 Tips for Older Adults

 - Don't rely on sight, smell or taste to determine if food is safe to eat.
 Always use a food thermometer to check the doneness of cooked foods such as meats, poultry, egg dishes and leftovers.

 - Check the shelf life of leftovers and foods.

 - Family and friends can be a great support system and resource.
 Ask them for help with kitchen tasks when you're low on energy.